 Through a variety of smaller projects, we aim to prepare undergraduates with experience in scientific processes and skills and help these students bring awareness to the value of these skills and how they can be applied to a variety of career paths.

 “Sense of Belonging” to the Biology Department among undergraduate biology students.
-We are finalizing a “Sense of Belonging” survey designed to measure student engagement within the Biology Department.
-Once this survey is validated, we can determine the “baseline” measurement of how FIU biology students interact with their home department.
+We have validated a Sense of Belonging to a Biology Department questionnaire designed to measure student engagement within the Biology Department.
+This questionnaire will help departments collect data on how they are engaging with their undergraduates.

 We currently have NSF funding to expand on this research with collaborations across several institutions to evaluate the use of the questionnaire among different scientific disciplines.

 Career development opportunities as a lever for increasing diversity in STEM.

 There is an urgent need to increase the numbers and diversity of prepared graduates joining the biomedical workforce through systematic and impactful evidence-based approaches that follow scientific practices.
 We currently have NIH RO1 funding to address the lack of diversity in biomedical careers by designing, implementing and testing innovative interventions; as well as investigating the effect of high-impact practices (e.g., different research experience formats and career development opportunities) on students’ career goals, career strategies, and key student career intent and action outcomes.